Alex Orbison: Biography

-Orbi is the youngest son of Roy Orbison and Barbara Orbison, born on May 25, 1975.
-He is their second born child, following Roy Kelton Orbison, Jr, born October 18, 1970.
+Orbison is the youngest son of Roy Orbison and Barbara Orbison, born on May 25, 1975.
+He is their second-born child, following Roy Kelton Orbison Jr., born October 18, 1970.
 He has an older half-brother, Wesley Orbison.
 In addition, he had two older brothers from Roy's first marriage who died in a fire.
 They lived on Old Hickory Lake, next door to his god-parents Johnny Cash and June Carter Cash in Hendersonville, Tennessee.
 Growing up in a musical household, Orbi's first instrument was violin, as his hands were too small for the guitar, followed by guitar and piano before landing on drums.
-After Roy travelled to California to co-write with Jerry Lynn Williams and Will Jennings, Roy decided to move his family to Malibu in 1985.
+After Roy travelled to California to co-write with Jerry Lynn Williams and Will Jennings, Roy decided to move his family to Malibu, California, in 1985.

-Following the death of his mother in 2011, Alex moved back to Nashville, Tennessee, after promising her he'd "get down to Nashville and take care of business" following her battle with pancreatic cancer,. where he currently lives with his wife, Erika Wolf Orbison, and two dogs.
+Following the death of his mother in 2011, Orbison moved back to Nashville, Tennessee, after promising her he would "get down to Nashville and take care of business" following her battle with pancreatic cancer.
+He currently lives there with his wife, Erika Wolf Orbison, and two children, Eden Orbison (b.
+September 27, 2018) and Wylie Cozy Wolf Orbison (b.
+February 14, 2021).

+In 2024, Orbison joined The Allman Betts Band replacing their former drummer, R. Scott Bryan, who died in December 2023.

 Early musical career

-In the early 1990s, Orbi made friends with Jerry Lynn Williams' son Chris Williams, co-founding a band called Backbone69.
-Guitarist-vocalist Williams and drummer Orbi, Backbone69 included guitarist Duane Betts, son of the Allman Brothers' Dickey Betts, and bass player Berry Oakley Jr., son of Allman Brothers bassist Berry Oakley.
+In the early 1990s, Orbison made friends with Jerry Lynn Williams' son Chris Williams, co-founding a band called Backbone69.
+Along with guitarist–vocalist Williams and drummer Orbison, Backbone69 included guitarist Duane Betts, son of the Allman Brothers' Dickey Betts, and bass player Berry Oakley Jr., son of Allman Brothers bassist Berry Oakley.

-In 1992, Orbi took his first professional position in publishing with Don Williams Music Group, but as Backbone gained popularity amongst the community, Orbi left his position in publishing to tour with Backbone69.
+In 1992, Orbison took his first professional position in publishing with Don Williams Music Group, but as Backbone gained popularity amongst the community, Orbison left his position in publishing to tour with Backbone69.

-Tragically, in 2001, Chris Williams was in a fatal car accident, which led to the dissipation of the band.
+In 2001, Chris Williams was in a fatal car accident, which led to the dissipation of the band.
 As Betts described it, "It was like the tribe lost its chief."

 While Williams was alive, the members of Backbone frequently played as backing band for the son of Lou Adler, Cisco Adler's project called Whitestarr.
-After Williams' passing, Cisco invited the boys of Backbone to formally join the band.
+After Williams' death, Cisco invited the boys of Backbone to formally join the band.

+In 2003, Orbison played drums for Simon Dawes' debut EP, Stories From Hollywood.

 After signing with Atlantic Records in 2000 and a television series on VH1, Whitestarr disbanded in 2008.

 Executive career

-Since 2012, Alex has been president of the publishing company, Still Working Music Group and Roy's Boys LLC, managing his father's catalog with his brothers.
+Since 2012, Orbison has been president of the publishing company, Still Working Music Group and Roy's Boys LLC, managing his father's catalog with his brothers.